chipsalliance/rocket-chip/README.md

 cache parameters.
 For example, by changing L1I, NWays to 4, you will get a 32KB 4-way set-associative L1 instruction cache rather than a 16KB 2-way set-associative L1 instruction cache.

-Further down, you will be able to see two FPGA configurations:
-DefaultFPGAConfig and DefaultFPGASmallConfig.
-DefaultFPGAConfig inherits from BaseConfig, but overrides the low-performance memory port (i.e., backup memory port) to be turned off.
-This is because the high-performance memory port is directly connected to the high-performance AXI interface on the ZYNQ FPGA.
-DefaultFPGASmallConfig inherits from DefaultFPGAConfig, but changes the cache sizes, disables the FPU, turns off the fast early-out multiplier and divider, and reduces the number of TLB entries (all defined in SmallConfig).
-This small configuration is used for the Zybo FPGA board, which has the smallest ZYNQ part.

 Towards the end, you can also find that DefaultSmallConfig inherits all parameters from BaseConfig but overrides the same parameters of WithNSmallCores.